franciscoescobar/aoe2-overlay/README.md

+# Disclaimer:
+Not all civs logos and unique units assets, newer ones still need to be added.

 # AoE2 DE Overlay - Live Match Tracker

 A real-time overlay for Age of Empires II: Definitive Edition showing player ratings, civilizations, match history, and game status.
 Perfect for streamers using OBS!